rawrrawrpurpledinosaur/H2-Computing-Notes/syllabus.md

 ### 4.1.3 Explain the need for communication protocols in a network.
 - Communication Protocols: A set of rules that govern the exchange of data between devices in a network
+- Protocol is a set of rules to be followed by both sender and receiver.
+LANs need communication protocols to state a common rule for the format and structure of the data being transmitted, so that the recipient will be able to handle the message based on the protocol.
+- Secondly, protocols are needed to provide a systematic template for network developers and vendors.

 ### 4.1.4 Explain how data is transmitted in a packet-switching network. <a name="packet"></a>
 - Packet switching